 4. Thai Banana Roti

 The Thai roti is very different from roti (flat bread) served in other parts of the world.
 The dough is placed on the pan and is kept as thin as possible and the egg is poured on top along with a lot of bananas.
 Once the roti is cooked, it is folded into a thick square-shaped pocket, filled with chocolate or condensed milk.
-This is a moist and fluffy dish that melts in your mouth and is a treat you must include in your Thailand trip planner.
+This is a moist and fluffy dish that melts in your mouth.

 These are quick crispy snack treats available on the streets of Thailand.
 Made with flour and rice cream, seasoned with shrimp or coconut, they can be sweet or salty.
 These pancakes resemble a taco and are so crispy that they will instantly crunch in your mouth leaving a sumptuous taste of the rice cream and coconut, making you want some more.